Snow, perhaps more than a foot, is all but certain this weekend for Philly

 Based on what the computers and their human interpreters are saying, a key question this weekend will be whether measuring the snow in the Philly region will require a ruler or a yardstick.

-This no doubt will be a moving target, but in its first call, the National Weather Service in Mount Holly was seeing around 14 inches Saturday night into Monday morning for Philly, with a foot possible even at the Jersey Shore.
+This no doubt will be a moving target, but on Friday morning, the National Weather Service in Mount Holly was seeing eight to 14 inches for Philly, said meteorologist Alex Staarmann.
+Several inches were possible even at the Jersey Shore.

 For Philly, that would be the first double-digit snowfall in 10 years.

-A wild card would be a potentially unpleasant atmospheric parfait that would add ice to the mix on Sunday.
+A wild card would be a potentially unpleasant atmospheric parfait that would add ice to the mix on Sunday, and computer models Friday were suggesting that mixing was likely near I-95 and in Delaware and South Jersey.
+However, the weather service expects that to yield to all snow Sunday night.

 While this is all quite a complicated meteorological setup, in essence Arctic air is pressing southward and it is going to interact with an impressively juicy storm to the south.

-“Having the Arctic front come through before the onset of wintry precipitation, that’s really concerning,” said Ray Krudzlo, the staff hydrologist in the weather service office, where “it’s all hands on deck.”
+“Having the Arctic front come through before the onset of wintry precipitation, that’s really concerning,” said Ray Kruzdlo, the staff hydrologist in the weather service office, where “it’s all hands on deck.”

 What time will the snow start and end?